 - Pig Boy (Random House Australia, 2011) Winner: 2012 Ned Kelly Awards for Crime Writing, Best Novel; Shortlisted: 2012 Davitt Award, Best Young Adult Book; Longlisted: 2012 Inky Awards, Gold Inky

 - The Things We Promise (Allen & Unwin, 2017)

 BURKE, William Hastings

 Born in 1983, William Hastings Burke grew up on Sydney Harbour.
 He has lived in the US, Germany, Norway and the UK.
 After graduating with an honours degree in Economics Soc.
 Sc. from the University of Sydney, he set up base in the student town of Freiburg, Germany.
 Living on sachet mashed potato mix, kebabs and a few shifts at the local pub, he began a three year, self-funded journey to uncover the story of Albert Göring.
 Fed up with the stuffy academic approach to history, he is part of a new generation bringing history up to speed.
-His first book Thirty Four (Wolfgeist Publications) has been made into a Channel 5/BBC documentary and feature film rights have been optioned by Tom Hooper.

 - Thirty Four (Wolfgeist Publishing, 2009)